giovani-luigi/uConsole/readme.md

 ## Middleware

  This project requires FreeRTOS 10+
- > I have not tested with other versions, but it should work fine once the used API functions are available.
+ > I have not tested with other versions, but it should work fine whenever the used API functions are available.

 ## Adding the console to your own project